The Latest Renewable Energy Trends for 2026

 What Is The Current Global Situation?

 In the last year, solar energy production has spiked.
-Specialists say that by 2024, the Sun will be accountable for 70% of all green energy.
+Specialists have said that by 2024, the Sun will be accountable for 70% of all green energy.
 Thanks to the strict policies of the leading countries, almost 33% of all used energy is created by alternative “clean” sources.

 Here are some recent stats to back up these claims: